 From Kenya to Ethiopia and Beyond

-After years of on-the-ground innovation, Nuru’s programs are separated into two groups:
+After years of on-the-ground innovation, Nuru’s programs are separated into three groups:

 -Impact Programs - Agriculture, Community Economic Development (CED), Education, Healthcare

 -Support Programs - Monitoring & Evaluation (M&E), Social Marketing